 The Collin County Community Correctional Facility is a 24-hour, 7-day per week operational facility.
-VALOR program begins with a 0430-0500 reveille daily and is comprised of specified block scheduling until 2230 lights outeach day.
-The Clinical Director, Clinician, and Case Manager are available 24/7 for crisis intervention.
+VALOR program begins with a 0430-0500 reveille daily and is comprised of specified block scheduling until 2230 lights out each day.

 Describe how beneficiaries will be provided with project services.
 Include how the beneficiary requests services and how long it will take for requested services to be provided.